 Dohm Alley is a much enjoyed and attractive space, but the visitors don’t get the full effect due to missing context, which would be resolved with signage and wall-text similar to what you see when you enter an exhibit at a museum.

-Educate visitors of Dohm Alley with Signage and Wall Text to inform them of the theme and value of the project.
-The cost of this effort will be funded through the purchase or sponsorship of Erika’s painting A Case For Impromptus.
+So visitors of Dohm Alley can fully enjoy the experience and education available to them.
+Signage and Wall Text will inform them of the theme and value of the project.
+Erika plans to fund this effort through the sale or sponsorship of her painting.

 What else is there to do in Princeton?